yochaigal/cairn/resources/frequently-asked-questions.md

 Occasionally a dangerous action, trap, surprise attack, or cataclysmic event will cause grave injury (or even death).
 Typically the Warden declares the type of damage (e.g. **STR/DEX/WIL**) followed by the amount lost (either in terms of specific amounts, or a variable dice roll).
 It can be difficult to determine exactly what kind of damage to dole out, and how much.

 _After their encounter with the **Nightmare**, **Borrid** and **Esme** return to camp and try to catch as much sleep as they can.
 By daybreak both are awake and ready to continue on their journey.
 The question is, how?
-The **God-Slip** appears equally insurmountable now, although the Warden points out that a few hundred feet South they can see a small shelf jutting out from inside the ravine.
+The **God-Slip** appears equally insurmountable now, although the Warden points out that they can see a small shelf jutting out from inside the ravine just a few hundred meters South.
 It might require a little work to shimmy down, but it does look feasible._

-_**Borrid** walks along the ravine until he finds a large stone near the edge.
+_After a half hour's walk along the broken, unforgiving mountainous crest they finally arrive at its edge,unable to go any further.
+Beneath them is an endless forest valley, blanketed in the early morning fog. _**Borrid** searches until he finds a large stone near the edge.
 He hammers one of his pitons into it then loops his rope through, creating a makeshift cable with which both adventures could lower themselves safely into the ravine and onto the shelf._

-_**Borrid** first lowers himself into the ravine while **Esme** keeps an eye on the stone.
+_**Borrid** carefully lowers himself onto the shelf while **Esme** keeps an eye on the stone.
 Carefully planting his feet on the shelf, he tests the rope and calls up to his partner, who climbs down.
-After she arrives safely on the shelf, they sorrowfully leave the rope behind for the return journey._
+After she arrives safely on the shelf, they sorrowfully leave the rope behind for the return journey.
+The shelf appears to zigzag down the inside of the ravine, nearly to the bottom.
+The sounds of rushing water below fills the ravine._

-_continue example here_
+_The party moves carefully down the shelf, digging their fingers into the cliff-face for safety.
+To ward off the growing shadows, **Esme** lights her torch.
+A half-hour into their descent they arrive at a small waterfall blocking their way forward._

+_The Warden explains that the rock wall is slick with moss, and that they will likely slip if they try to step through. **Poul** argues that they should press on, despite the dangers. **Ursula** suggests they hook one of her bolas to his arm in case something happens._

+_The Warden says that **Borrid** must make a **DEX save** to see if he can cross over the slick surface without slipping. **Poul** rolls a 14, a fail.
+He slips and tumbles down the waterfall into the dark waters below._

 ### Which **Ability** should non-combat damage impact?